 The Brian Close Affair – Class Prejudice in Cricket?

-by Guy Fraser-Sampson
+By Guy Fraser-Sampson

-Exactly fifty years ago this summer English cricket was rocked by the Close Affair, which raised the unpleasant spectre of the southern, upper middle class cricketing establishment deposing a northern, working class professional cricketer as captain of the England test team in the most controversial of circumstances.
+Exactly fifty years ago this summer English cricket was rocked by the so-called Close Affair, which raised the unpleasant spectre of the southern, upper middle class cricketing establishment deposing a northern, working class professional cricketer as captain of the England test team in the most controversial of circumstances.
 Doing so, moreover after he had already been formally appointed to lead England’s tour of the West Indies that winter by the selection committee.

 The official pretext given was that Close had been guilty of time-wasting when captaining Yorkshire in a championship game at Edgbaston.
 Having spoken to other players in that game, including former England captain M.J.K.
 Smith, it seems that some time-wasting did take place, but that it was no more than happened routinely during the closing stages of first class matches up and down the country.